Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Pjj0oalwYj0.md

 # [November 3rd, 2020 Livestream](../2020-11-03.md)
 ## Q&A: Will the Packager input/output orientation be changed before it goes to Early Access?
 https://www.youtube.com/watch?v=Pjj0oalwYj0
+This question was possibly duplicated with a more recent answer: [January 19th, 2021 Livestream Q&A: Can we get a Packager with outputs not stacked?](./yt-Cmhx-wt1pBg.md) https://www.youtube.com/watch?v=Cmhx-wt1pBg

 ### Topics
 * [Features > Buildings > Packager](../topics/features/buildings/packager.md)